 Through this FOIA request, EDGI obtained 49 documents from 1992-2013.
 Several of these documents pointed to consistent advocacy by ACAT and the community-led Restoration Advisory Board for the FUDS to improve the remediation plans.
 Ultimately, the EPA evaluated USACE's remediation plans and actions, and in 2013, the EPA sent a memo to the USACE with the conclusions of its evaluation.
 The EPA stated that, while EPA may have done some things differently, the overall remediation activities conducted by the USACE were not substantially different from what would have been done if EPA had conducted them.
-However, the EPA stressed that for the sites where the USACE had left contaminants above target cleanup levels, the USACE needed to conduct site visits and long-term monitoring to protect human health.
+However, the EPA stressed that for the sites where the USACE had left contaminants above target cleanup levels, the USACE needed to conduct site visits and long-term monitoring to protect human health despite the hazards.

-While the EPA's 2002 decision and 2013 evaluation are frustrating and do not bring the Sivuqaq communities closer to complete remediation and restoration of their land and water, these records reveal the reasons for EPA's decisions and (in)actions at these sites.
-ACAT can leverage this information in its ongoing advocacy.
+While the EPA's 2002 decision and 2013 evaluation are frustrating and do not bring the Sivuqaq communities closer to complete remediation and restoration of their land and water, these records reveal the rationale for EPA's decisions and (in)actions at these sites.
+ACAT can leverage this information in its ardent advocacy strategy.

-Community-led FOIA is a process led by people within communities who are primarily knowledgeable about and accountable to their communities.
-Community members (or their representatives) ask questions, and those questions are directed (by community members or their advocates) to the proper government agencies to get answers.
+Community-led FOIA is a process led by people in communities who are primarily knowledgeable about and accountable to those people.
+Communities (or their representatives) ask questions, and those questions are directed (by community members or their advocates) to the proper government agencies to get answers.
 Community-led processes reflect and represent the lived experiences, values, perspectives, and voices of community constituencies.
-The method aims for transparenty and full accountability to communities.
+The method includes transparent mechanisms and full accountability to communities.
 Community-led research is self-determining, not influenced by government, industry, or donors.